Undergraduate Catalog

 Martin Hart-Landsberg.
 Professor emeritus of economics.
 Political economy, economic development, international economics.
 PhD University of Wisconsin at Milwaukee.

 Deborah Heath.
-Professor Emerita of Anthropology.
+Professor emerita of Anthropology.
 PhD Johns Hopkins University.

 Jane H. Hunter.
 Professor emerita of history.
 PhD 1981 Yale University.

 Mary Lou Hunter.
-Professor Emerita of Health and Physical Education.
+Professor emerita of Health and Physical Education.
 Health and Physical Education.
 M.Ed.
 Oregon State University.

 Morton Y. Jacobs.
 Professor emeritus of English.
 PhD University of North Carolina.